What does success look like for you?

 Level 2 – Learning Acquired (Online Questionnaire)

-With this type of learning we are looking to measure the impact of the overall program on learners’ knowledge, skills and attitudes.
-An online questionnaire is sent to participants 1-2 months after the program and asks participants to score their skills knowledge and behavior levels.
-This allows for pattern tracking and analysis across different programs and participants.
+We measure the impact of the overall program on learners’ knowledge, skills and attitudes.
+An online questionnaire is sent to participants to allow for pattern tracking and analysis across different programs and participants.

 Level 3 – Business Application & Effect (Behavior Change and Outcomes)